 Too many messages:

-❌ Sending daily texts to non-responders
+Sending daily texts to non-responders leads to opt-outs and complaints.

 No opt-out:

-❌ Any message without "Reply STOP to opt out" or similar
+Any message without “Reply STOP to opt out” or similar is a legal requirement violation for all commercial SMS.

 When you send matters as much as what you send: